 Work has begun in Derac to do the engineering and layout of the homes and community centre and we will break ground in late spring 2020.

 In 2018, the village of Bezin, Haiti received 30 new homes, community water and lights, as well as an egg production chicken coop with 1000 layers.
-In the second half of 2018, we broke ground in the village of Tierra Muscady, building 10 houses and a chicken coop.
-This village will eventually include 60 beautiful homes, community water and lights, along with a series of sustainable livelihood and agricultural projects.
+In 2019, we completed the village of Tierra Muscady, building 30 houses and a chicken coop.

 Each of these villages raises a community out of poverty, in a sustainable way, creating strong and prosperous communities.

 We are also building villages through education, by building schools and providing educational supplies.
-Canadian donors built three schools in Jamaica in 2018, as part of an island wide project to increase access to early childhood education.
-In the last 6 years, Food For The Poor internationally has built 110 schools across Jamaica.
+Canadian donors have built 32 schools in Jamaica since 2010, as part of an island wide project to increase access to early childhood education.
+In the last 8 years, Food For The Poor internationally has built 120 schools across Jamaica.